 Restore Civility and Faith in the Democratic Process

 St. John Paul II said that Democracy needs wisdom and virtue if it is to flourish.
 Pope Francis told Congress that the chief aim of politics is the common good.
 The MCC will encourage civility and bipartisan cooperation among elected officials, strong ethical standards for those in public office, respect for the rule of law, and measures that allow citizens to more fully participate in their government.

 “[R]esponsible authority also means authority exercised with those virtues that make it possible to put power into practice as service (patience, modesty, moderation, charity, efforts to share), an authority exercised by persons who are able to accept the common good, and not prestige or the gaining of personal advantages, as the true goal of their work.”
 (Compendium, par.
 410)

-There are no MCC position bills on this issue at this time.
+There are no MCC position bills regarding civility in the democratic process at this time.